 Travel insurance is not sufficient: travel insuance only covers specific health risks when travelling, but does not provide sufficient healthcare coverage for your time in Germany.

-In rare exceptions, you may have the option of voluntarily purchasing statutory health insurance as per § 9 SGB V. If in doubt, please ask about this option with your funding provider or directly with the statutory health insurance providers in Germany before commencing your research stay.
+In rare exceptions, researchers in Germany with residence permits based upon other paragraphs of the Residence Act may also have the option of voluntarily registering for statutory health insurance in accordance with § 9 SGB V. If in doubt, please ask your funding provider or the statutory health insurance provider you would like to register with in Germany about this option before commencing your research stay.

 If you are employed on the basis of an employment contract, then you will most likely be subject to compulsory public German health insurance.